Ultimate Walt Disney World Planning Guide (2024 & 2025)

 Disney Park Pass (Theme Park Reservations)

 A theme park ticket isn’t necessarily the only thing you need to get into a Disney theme park.
-Guests who buy theme park tickets may also need a theme park reservation through a system called Disney Park Pass.
+Guests who buy certain types of theme park tickets may also need a theme park reservation through a system called Disney Park Pass.

 Because of this, planning ahead can be crucial to ensuring you can get into your desired theme park on the day you want to visit.
 If you’re traveling during a more popular time of year such as spring break, summer, or Christmas, it is quite possible that tickets or reservations may not be available if you wait until the last minute.